 Yes, Dogs Can Safely Eat Broccoli

 Dogs can absolutely eat broccoli, but only in moderation.
-If your dog consumes too much broccoli in a single serving, they may risk experiencing a few negative side effects.
-Most commonly, they may experience an upset stomach to a certain degree.
+However, if your dog consumes too much broccoli in a single serving, they may risk experiencing negative side effects.
+Most commonly, they may have an upset stomach to a certain degree.

 But don’t let the potential side effects deter you from giving them a reasonable serving of broccoli.
 As long as you keep the feeding to a moderation, dogs may reap the amazing health benefits.
 And trust me, there are health benefits to eating broccoli.